JLESC/jlesc.github.io/_projects/energy_autonomic.md

 actuators than RAPL (i.e. accelerator power capping).
 We also plan to consider more elaborate control techniques, to obtain controllers that are more robust or give a more efficient use of the system.

-On a longer term, we plan to start working on another feedback loop approach for HPC, at a higher-level than processor level : we believe that there are opportunities in combining control-based methods and scheduling-based techniques for the general problem of runtime allocation and placement.

 ## References